PragyaMaroti/C/chapter_8.md

  Note: function can be definied right after its declaration also.
  #### Function call:
 When we call a function, the control passes to the function.
-##### syntax
+*__syntax:__*
 function name(arguments);
-When function runs
-out of statements to execute, the control returns to where it was called.
+When function runs out of statements to execute, the control returns to where it was called.
 Note: function calls can be done within outside the function or within itself too. 🤓 Function calling itself is a separate interesting topic(called recursion).
 ### Libraary functions:
 As the name suggests, library functions are nothing but commonly